LOUISIANA ASSOCIATION OF SCHOOL ADMINISTRATORS OF FEDERALLY ASSISTED PROGRAMS

 Section 1.
 The officers of the Association shall be a President, a Vice-President, a Treasurer, and a Secretary.
 Officers must be active members of LASAFAP for three consecutive years prior to serving as an officer and must maintain active membership status during their terms of office.

 b.
-No officer shall serve more than one consecutive term in a given office, except in the event that an officer’s position becomes vacant before the end of his/her term.
+No officer shall serve more than one consecutive term in a given office, except in the event that an officer's position becomes vacant.
 (Refer to Section 4.)

 b.
 The Vice-President shall assume the duties and responsibilities of the President in the absence of the President and shall assume all other duties that usually pertain to the office of Vice-President or delegated by the President.